This is a co written post with Donna Lanclos

 arguing discussing this post refereed hosted by James Clay is available over on James’ Blog

 “Work is something you do, not somewhere you go!”

 Obviously this is not true for many people – from chefs to hospital staff, work is somewhere you obviously go.
-But in a connected world, it doesn’t need to be true for everyone.
-Moreover, now, it is not just something and somewhere, but also somewhen.

 In 2007 Jisc funded a project under its Institutional Innovation Programme to look at the implications of location independent working.
 The project was based at Coventry university where the institution had already piloted the approach within a department.
 As reported at the time in the Times Higher, the approach is credited with improving productivity and staff satisfaction while reducing stress and sickness absence.
 Mark Abrams, the project director, reported that a cost benefit analysis of the project demonstrated a saving to the university of £1271 per annum, and a saving to individual staff of £450 per annum.
 The efficacy of this is backed up in the UK Government’s own report where a review of available data was carried out.
 The report indicated in that where more flexible approaches to employment were adopted (flexi-time, working from home, reduced hours, job sharing and term-time working) there was an increase in productivity of staff, reduced absences and better retention of staff.